misdoro/JavaNodeSwDoc/source/plugin-datamodel.rst

 Here is a small illustrated guide on creating database mappings.
 We will need Cayenne modeler application, it can be downloaded from http://cayenne.apache.org/download.html as a part of binary distribution.

+Version 3.1 is recommended for use with the 12.07r2 version of the Java VAMDC-TAP Node Software.

 Create maven project